What are the benefits of vitamin E?

 Use and safety

-• Food Sources: You can get vitamin E from a variety of food sources, such as vegetable oils ( wheat germ oil, sunflower oil, olive oil), nuts, seeds, green leafy vegetables , and fortified cereals.
+• Food sources: You can obtain vitamin E from a variety of food sources, such as vegetable oils ( wheat germ oil, sunflower oil, olive oil), nuts, seeds, green leafy vegetables and fortified cereals.

-• Supplements: If you are taking vitamin E supplements, it is important not to exceed the recommended doses, as excessive intakes can cause side effects.
-Doses above 1,000 mg per day may increase the risk of bleeding and other complications, especially if you are taking blood thinners.
+• Supplements : If you take vitamin E supplements, it's important not to exceed the recommended doses, as excessive intakes can lead to undesirable effects.
+Doses in excess of 1,000 mg per day may increase the risk of bleeding and other complications, especially if you are taking anticoagulants.